nebula-plugins/nebula-dependency-recommender-plugin/README.md

 #### 5.4.1.  `ConflictResolved` Strategy (default)

 Consider the following example with dependencies on `commons-configuration` and `commons-logging`.  `commons-configuration:1.6` depends on `commons-logging:1.1.1`.
-In this case, the transitive dependency on `commons-logging` via `commons-configuration` is conflict resolved against the recommended version of 1.0.
+In this case, the transitive dependency on `commons-logging` via `commons-configuration` is conflict resolved against the recommended version of 1.0 if we have a direct on `commons-logging`.
 Normal Gradle conflict resolution selects 1.1.1.

 ```groovy
 dependencyRecommendations {